ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/01_exercises/06_noise/README.md

 ### Task 06.02 - Implementing Noise

 Create a sketch that uses noise or features noise somehow.
 This can anything you want.
 You can use [p5's noise function](https://p5js.org/reference/p5/noise/).
-You can find inspiration from [OpenProcessing's noise examples](https://openprocessing.org/browse?time=anytime&type=hearts&q=noise&offset=0).
+You can find inspiration from [OpenProcessing's noise examples](https://openprocessing.org/browse?time=anytime&type=hearts&q=noise&offset=0) (careful though, many of these examples are fairly advanced - you need to make use of what you have ;)).

 *Submission*: Add a link to your sketch in your OwnCloud file.